fabarea/vidi/README.rst

 Installation
 =================

-Download the source code either from the `Git repository`_ to get the master or from the TER for the stable releases.
+Download the source code either from the `Git repository`_ to get the master or from the TER for the stable release (not yet true!).
 Install the extension as normal in the Extension Manager.

 .. _Git repository: https://git.typo3.org/TYPO3CMS/Extensions/vidi.git